Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

 This method helps solve differential equations where exact analytical solutions are not feasible, highlighting how FDM is powerful in practical computational scenarios.

 # 11. Research Opportunities
-While our research has focused on modeling the thermal effects in KTP crystals under specific wave conditions—namely Gaussian Continuous Wave (GCW), Gaussian Pulsed Wave (GPW), and Bessel-Gauss Pulsed Wave (BGPW)—significant opportunities remain for further exploration in this field.
+While our research has focused on modeling the thermal effects in KTP crystals under specific wave conditions—namely Gaussian Continuous Wave, Gaussian Pulsed Wave, and Bessel-Gauss Pulsed Wave—significant opportunities remain for further exploration in this field.
 A natural extension of this work involves investigating different types of wave sources and alternative nonlinear crystals.

 The key distinction between different wave types and crystal materials lies in the unique heat transfer behavior each combination exhibits.
 These variations can fundamentally alter the thermal dynamics within the crystal, leading to different impacts on SHG efficiency and system performance.
 For instance, the use of other waveforms, such as Hermite-Gaussian or Laguerre-Gaussian beams, or employing different crystal materials like Lithium Niobate or Beta Barium Borate, would result in diverse heat distribution patterns and necessitate distinct thermal management strategies.